-In addition to e-commerce, marketing, listing and financial services, we also provide other value-added services which primarily include online content subscription and research services.
-Revenues from other value-added services were US\$15.2 million, US\$21.4 million and US\$25.6 million in 2014, 2015 and 2016, respectively, representing 2.1%, 2.4% and 2.8% of our revenues, respectively.
-We utilize our extensive PRC real estate database and research capabilities to provide online content relating to the real estate sector through our websites and mobile apps, such as real estate database access, research services, real estate industry and company-specific research reports and home furnishing and improvement-related research.
-Our customers include PRC real estate enterprises as well as government entities.
-Our research group, China Index Academy, combines our research department resources with an advisory panel of leading real estate experts and industry professionals.
-The advisory panel provides strategic research guidance, identifies key issues facing the PRC real estate market and acts as an advisory board to China Index Academy and us.
-We provide online content subscription services on either a flat-fee subscription basis for database access or a per-project basis for our research services.
-We charge subscription fees based on the number of databases that the subscriber would like to access.
+In addition to listing, marketing, e-commerce and financial services, we also provide other value-added services which primarily include subscriptions to our information database and research reports services.
+Revenues from other value-added services were US\$21.4 million, US\$25.6 million and US\$29.8 million in 2015, 2016 and 2017, respectively, representing 2.4%, 2.8% and 6.7% of our total revenues, respectively.
+We utilize our extensive PRC real estate database, data analytics and research capabilities to provide online content relating to the real estate sector through our websites and mobile apps, such as real estate database access, research services, real estate industry and company-specific research reports.
+Our customers include PRC real estate enterprises, industry professionals as well as government entities.